mb0/xelf-go/doc/modules.md

 a setup hook that is called once to add themselves to a program environment.

 A loader environment adds module awareness to the program environment and provides the foundational specs to interact with modules.
-The loader env has a user supplied loader and a cache of loaded modules (optionally pre-populated).

-The loader implementation resolves modules usually from the module registry and external files.
-The raw input is then evaluated to register declared modules with a new file env that isolates the loaded module from the program file env.
+The loader env has a user supplied list of loaders and a cache of loaded modules.
+The loader implementations loads module file sources for specific protocols.
+The raw input is then evaluated and cached by the loader env.
+The module evaluation environment is isolated from the loading program.

-A file environment is created for each source input.
-It collects locals and export.
-The module specs find or create a parent file env, newly created root file envs wrap the programs parent environment.
-The file environment resolves qualified module symbols.
+The basic module and file data structures are part of exp package.
+Every program environment stores a module file with reference to used and declared modules and resolves qualified module symbols.

 The `mod` form creates and registers a simple module with a module name and tags of named values and returns void.
 This form creates a mod scope, that resolves its definitions as unqualified names.
 The